-What Causes the “Time Machine could not create a local snapshot to back up from” Error?
+What are the Potential Causes of the “Time Machine could not create a local snapshot to back up from” Error?

-In most cases, Time Machine errors happen due to insufficient storage on the backup drive.
+Most often, Time Machine errors occur due to insufficient storage space on the backup drive.
 If there is not enough space on the drive, Time Machine won’t be able to create new files.
 The same is true if the drive is corrupted or does not have sufficient permissions.
 Time Machine won’t be able to save new files to the drive.

-It is also possible that the error is caused by an outdated Time Machine app.
+The error could also arise from using an outdated version of the Time Machine app.
 This is most likely if you have recently upgraded to macOS Big Sur or you haven’t updated your apps in a while.
 A conflict happens between Time Machine and the system, resulting in the “Time Machine could not create a local snapshot to back up from” error.

-Aside from these common factors, you should also consider malware infection and corrupted files when determining the cause of this error.
+In addition to these common factors, potential malware infections and corrupted files should also be considered when identifying the cause of this error.

-What To Do If You Cannot Back Up Using Time Machine
+Solutions if You Cannot Back Up Data Using Apple’s Time Machine